ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 #### 3.1 - Data analysis

-A good way to start is to display each neighbourhood on a map of the city of Toronto, in order to check if the dataset with the list of neighbourhoods is complete and covers the whole city.
-In order to draw each neighbourhood over the map of Toronto, we need the neighbourhoods' coordinates.
+A good way to start our analysis is to draw each neighbourhood over the map of the city of Toronto, in order to check if the dataset with the list of neighbourhoods is complete and covers the whole city.
+For that, we need each neighbourhood' coordinates.

 As we saw, the neighbourhoods' coordinates are not available in the **Neighbourhood information data** dataset.
 So we are going to retrieve them using the **Geocoder** package.
 We then store each neighbourhood's coordinates into a dataframe, like this :